brienna/world-around-you/README.md

 ![Fullscreen interactivity](readme_gifs/fullscreen.gif)

+- Pause or restart signed video by hovering over it.
 - Change written language at any point.
 - On 1st page (after title page)
     - Change sign language.
 Limitation: Make sure you change back to FSL: Luzon before going to any other page.